The Dos and Don’ts of Gluing PVC Pipe

-After you cut the PVC pipe, be sure to smooth any burrs off the edges of the cut surface with coarse sandpaper or a utility knife.
+After you cut the PVC pipe with a special tool called a PVC pipe cutter (view example on Amazon), be sure to smooth any burrs off the edges of the cut surface with coarse sandpaper or a utility knife.
 Left attached, burrs can both catch debris flowing through the pipes, causing clogs, or compromise the effectiveness of the seal.

 DO work fast.

 After you apply the primer, you only have about 10 seconds before you need to apply the cement.
 After that, you will immediately insert the pipe into the fitting.
 Proceed quickly when gluing PVC pipe; if the cement begins drying before you’re ready, reapply it.

 Twist the pipe a quarter of the way around as you push it into the fitting.
 This will allow the glue to spread, offering a tighter fit.
 Hold the pipe and fitting together firmly for at least 30 seconds; any less and the pipe could pop back out.

 DO allow enough cure time.